Gambling and online casinos in Saudi Arabia

 In the short term, gambling will remain completely banned.

-the state is gradually softening social norms -
+However, under the Vision 2030 program, the state is gradually softening social norms -

 permission was introduced for cinemas, concerts, international festivals.